Lingopie: Lingopie TV App

 Developed for smart television platforms, the TV application extends Lingopie’s learning environment to television devices.
 As of 2024, the platform hosts approximately 3,000 hours of multilingual content, including feature films, television series, podcast content, and music videos.
-The Lingopie TV app maintains the platform’s interactive learning features while adapting them for television interface requirements.

 Languages Offered

 Lingopie provides language learning content through various language pairs, with some languages serving as both source (L1) and target (L2) languages.
 The platform’s content availability varies based on the language combination.
 As of 2025, the following language pairs are supported: